 |United States Navy SNJ-5B BuNo 84947:

-In 1946 84947 was transferred to NAAS Ellyson to be put into storage at Litchfield park in 1947.
-From
+In 1946, SNJ 84947 was transferred to NAAS, Naval Auxiliary Air Station, Ellyson, Florida to be put into storage at Litchfield

-Pensacola Florida and finally redesignated SNJ-5B in March 1955.
-SNJ-5B 84947 served until finally stricken
+rack mounted below each wing, and finally re-designated SNJ-5B in March 1955.
+SNJ-5B 84947 served until finally stricken from

 |Starboard side of SNJ-5B 84947, above photo.